Humanities

 David N Coury; Professor; Ph.D., University of Cincinnati*

-Jennifer Ham; Professor; Ph.D., Rutgers University, chair
+Jennifer Ham; Professor; Ph.D., Rutgers University

 Derek S Jeffreys; Professor; Ph.D., University of Chicago